What is Woad?

 What’s a Woad Trip?

-Working with two alumni of the Provence Decor Tours, Susan and I will act as local hosts in four U.S. cities this July, providing space for Denise and her daughter Miriam to set up a dyeing workshop in:
+Working with two alumni of the Provence Decor Tours, Susan and I will act as local hosts in four U.S. cities, providing space for Denise and her daughter Miriam to set up a dyeing workshop in:

 One of the exciting things for us is that the workshops will be at different venues and parts of the country making the results all different!
 I’ll be hosting a dyeing workshop in my backyard in the Chicago exurbs, near Aurora, Il.
 Susan’s workshop is urban; she’ll will be hosting in Brooklyn.
 Tammi and Debbie will be hosting at locations near Philly and Boston.
 We can’t wait !